Lordzyblaze/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3.Create a script that counts the number of directories in the PATH.
 4.Create a script that lists environment variables 5.Local variables
-6.Create a script that creates a new local variable.
+6.Create a script that creates a new local variable 7.Create a script that creates a new global variable.